www.locriantica.it

 and hence the name...

 The archaeological site of the ancient Locri Epizephyrii is located in Reggio Calabria's province, few kilometres away from the modern Locri.
 However it is not the site in which the first Greek settlers arrived.
-As a matter of fact, they first went ashore in the bay adjoining cape Zephyrium (the ancient denomination of the headland, nowadays called cape Bruzzano, which is due as Strabo suggests us, from its peculiarity to protect the bay from the Zephyrus, the western wind).
-Then, after few years, they made for north, starting the building of the proper city upon Epopis hill.
+As a matter of fact, they first went ashore in the bay adjoining cape Zephyrium (the ancient denomination of the headland, nowadays called cape Bruzzano, which is due - as Strabo suggests - to the Zephyrus, the wind that blows from the west).
+Then, after few years, they made for north, starting the building of the proper city upon the hill known as Epopis.

-The arrival of the settlers happened near cape Zephyrium probably because, as the historical tradition tells us, this was a place usually used both from merchants and Greek sailors; the formers used it for commercial exchanges with the natives; the ladders used it as landing place for a simple stop or for supplies.
+The settlers arrived near cape Zephyrium probably because, as the historical tradition hands down, this was a landing place commonly used both from merchants and Greek sailors; the former used it for commercial exchanges with the natives, while the latter used it as a landing place to resupply their ships with food and water.
 Therefore it was a well-known place for the newcomers Greek settlers.

-After camping on cape Zephyrium, the settlers started to have closer relationships with the natives, drawing up some peace agreements with them.
-At the same time the settlers began the exploration of the territories to the north of cape Zephyrium, discovering very soon that they were more suitable for the development of the new polis.
+After setting up their camp near cape Zephyrium, the Greek settlers began to establish closer relationships with the natives (Sicels), drawing up some peace agreements with them.
+At the same time they started the exploration of the territories to the north of cape Zephyrium, discovering very soon that such places were more suitable for the development of a new polis.
 They focused their attention particularly on the coastal zone below the native camp of Ianchina (today's name of the zone), much more fertile and rich of water than the hills near cape Zephyrium.
-Then, they took the decision that the new discovered zone would have been the definitive site of their settlement.

-Then Ianchina's native camp was destroyed; finally Locri Epizephyrii's settlers (we are now between the end of the VIII century b.C. and the beginning of the VII century b.C.) could start to build their city, 25 km to the north of the site where they had arrived some years before.
+And so, in a short time, the natives were defeated and forced to flee and the Locrian settlers (we are now between the end of the VIII century b.C. and the beginning of the VII century b.C.) could finally start to build their city, 25 km to the north of the site where they had arrived some years before.

-Anyway, in the name of the city remained a reference to the site of their arrival; as a matter of fact, Oi Lokroi Oi Epizephyrioi is a plural form that can be translated this way: The Locrians who live next to the Zephyrium.
+However, in the name of the city remained a reference to the site of their arrival; as a matter of fact, Oi Lokroi Oi Epizephyrioi is an ancient Greek plural form that can be translated this way: The Locrians who live next to the Zephyrium.

 Locri Epizephyrii is in Italy